‘I want people to continue life’: Wichita man hopes 3-digit suicide hotline will encourage people to reach out for help

 WICHITA, Kan.
 (KSNW) – “That’s the day that changed my life forever,” said Bob Polk.

-October 21st, 2015 is a day Bob Polk will never forget.
-It’s the day he lost his 26-year-old son, Matthew to suicide.
+Oct.
+21, 2015, is a day Bob Polk will never forget.
+It’s the day he lost his 26-year-old son Matthew to suicide.

 “He was a compassionate person.
 He was always there to help others but he didn’t know how to get help himself,” said Polk.